 Market trend affects companies regardless of their performance.
 These trends are usually rooted deep in some economic changes and can last for a few months.

 These factors can be analyzed, studied, and understood to make investment decisions for your benefit.
-I will talk about some important economic factors that you should not ignore:

 Macroeconomics is the study of the behavior of an economy due to factors that impact the population as a whole and not individuals.
 In macroeconomics, geopolitical factors play an important role.